 Captain Henry Avery (Hugh Bonneville) is characterized as a rough, tough, grizzled brigand.
 He’s a stern, superstitious man with a dry and sarcastic personality, who can also be pretty ruthless, since he has no problems with making stowaways on his ship walk the plank.
 He’s not someone to be trifled with lightly and he frequently tries to assert his authority around the Doctor, who is not even remotely intimidated by him.
 Still, he’s the most adaptable member of his crew, and he’s willing to entertain the Doctor’s mad ideas because he’s their best chance at survival.
 Out of all the side characters in this episode, Captain Avery has the strongest character arc where he starts to mellow out and becomes more likable over time.
 In order to save the people they care for, Henry and the Doctor put aside their differences and join forces, and the two men gradually find they have a few things in common.
 They’re both captains who are responsible for the people traveling with them, they both have a lot to lose at the moment, and they both have a similar wanderlust – a desire to travel the world and see everything there is to be seen.
 Once they find some common ground, they frequently rib each other and trade banter, and eventually they start to become friends – as a result, Avery starts to show concern for the Doctor’s friends as well (who he previously didn’t care about) as a sign of growth.
 The main source of his character development in this episode is his status as an absent father.
 Like a lot of sailors, Captain Avery used to serve in the navy, until one day he and his crew decided to mutiny and became pirates.
 Once that happened, he never returned home to his wife and son, and instead fully embraced an outlaw’s life.
 Now his past is catching up to him, since his sickly, orphaned son has stowed away on his ship and is currently marked for death by the Siren.

 Once he’s confronted with the reality that he completely abandoned his family and his duties as a father, he’s not exactly proud of his decision, but he’s convinced that even if he wanted to make it right, it’s too late to do so now.
 He can’t go home without a noose around his neck, and Toby deserves better than a life as a fugitive.
 Most of Henry and the Doctor’s exchanges in this episode are played for laughs, but in a fairly serious scene, the Doctor decides to take him aside and share some wisdom with him – captain to captain, father to father.
 The Doctor used to be a family man, a long long time ago, and he’s lost it all now, so he has a pretty good grasp of what the important things in life are: what you should hold on to.
 The Captain is clearly having an attack of conscience, and he clearly cares for Toby, but it’s not enough to stop him from prioritizing his gold fever over his son’s safety – so when his greed nearly gets Toby killed, he’s overcome with guilt and he nearly gets himself disintegrated by the Siren trying to get Toby back.
-As it turns out, Toby is not in any danger from the Siren herself, but he is in danger of dying from his illness, and the Siren can help him.
-After nearly losing Toby once, Avery decides to step up and take responsibility for him as his father, by staying with him and the Siren (something the Doctor clearly approves of).
+As it turns out, Toby is not in any danger from the Siren herself, but he is in danger of dying from his illness, and the Siren can save him.
+After nearly losing Toby once, Avery decides to step up and take responsibility for him as his father, by staying with him (something the Doctor clearly approves of).
 He does what pirates do best: he commandeers a ship and becomes its new captain, and his crew comes with him, because they figure they might as well stick with their boss.
 Henry and Toby patch things up as they become space pirates, and now they’ve got the whole great wide universe to explore.
 For the emotional core of his episode, Stephen Thompson was enamored with the idea of a selfish pirate captain who isn’t an evil, heartless monster, who receives a bit of redemption in the end, even if it’s just in the eyes of his son – and Captain Avery’s characterization is the final product of that idea.

 Toby Avery is the second most notable side character in this episode, after his father, and despite how much of a minor role he has, I grew to like this kid.
 Toby is frequently shown to be a kid with a lot of backbone: he’s perfectly okay with stowing away on a voyage away from home by himself for weeks, and he later has a showdown with a mutinous member of his father’s crew where he does not back down, despite being threatened by an adult man.
 Toby has a sizable amount of hero worship for his father: he barely knows him really, but he wants to believe the best of him, the same way any child wants to think the most of their parents.
 However, Toby’s rosy image of the man is quickly shattered, when he realizes his father is a deadbeat who ditched him and his mother for gold, and he’s quite rightly pissed off.
 When the two have a private talk later, Toby calls him out on it and lays down one hell of a guilt trip, going straight for the jugular, and I completely approve of that.
 The end of the second act is pretty brutal towards Toby: discovering his father wouldn’t give up his gold obsession, even to save his life, has to got to sting like hell.
 After that, Toby is about to ready give up on him and write him off as a lost cause entirely, until Henry nearly gets himself killed trying to save him, and decides to give up his old life on Earth for the sake of his welfare.
 When it becomes clear that his father does indeed care about him, Toby decides to give him one more chance and the two patch things up as they leave home.
 My only question is, should we be concerned about how this space voyage will affect Toby’s moral compass?
 He’s essentially going to be raised by pirates now, and I don’t think a gang of thieves is going to be a very good influence on a growing boy.
 That kid is going to go so native.